owent/libcopp/doc/md/020_USAGE.md

 ### coroutine task example
-There is also a simple example of using coroutine task below:
+There is a simple example of using coroutine task below:

 ``` {.cpp}
 #include <iostream>